When Speech Therapy Is A Waste Of Money

 clock

-This past month I was contacted by two sets of parents, each concerned about their children’s speech sound errors.
+Why you shouldn’t play the “wait and see” game This past month I was contacted by two sets of parents, each concerned about their children’s speech sound errors.
 In both cases, the parents had been recommended years earlier to “wait and see” if the sound errors would resolve on their own.
-“Wait and see” is an unsatisfying recommendation.
-It often lacks important information such […]
+“Wait and see” is […]

 Embrace the pause

-“No word was ever as effective as a rightly timed pause” – Mark Twain I couldn’t agree more!
+Embrace the Pause “No word was ever as effective as a rightly timed pause” – Mark Twain I couldn’t agree more!
 Pausing is one of the most overlooked delivery techniques.
 By dividing speech into smaller segments, pausing significantly contributes to being better understood.
-For foreign English speakers, the use of effective pausing can make the difference between being understood […]
+For foreign English speakers, the use of effective pausing can make the difference […]

 Will my child stop stuttering?
 What the Experts say…

-It can be very difficult for parents to watch their children struggle with speech.
+Will my child stop stuttering?
+What the Experts say… It can be very difficult for parents to watch their children struggle with speech.
 Close to 5% of young children begin to stutter.
 Almost 75% of them will outgrow stuttering on their own within 12-24 months.
-While we don’t know for sure which children will stop stuttering on their own and which will continue to […]
+While we don’t know for sure which children will stop […]

 Alzheimer’s Disease is a women’s issue.
 Here’s why.

-January is National Alzheimer’s Disease Awareness Month in Canada.
+Alzheimer’s Disease is a Women’s Issue.
+Here’s Why: January is National Alzheimer’s Disease Awareness Month in Canada.
 Increased age is a well-known risk factor for dementia.
 And since women live longer than men, that makes women more likely to develop dementia.
 In fact, women represent 72% of all Canadians living with Alzheimer’s disease.
-And women represent almost 70% of family caregivers, often caring […]
+And women […]

 An invitation to do less this season

-As far back as I remember, Christmas time always evoked mixed feelings.
+An Invitation To Do Less This Season As far back as I remember, Christmas time always evoked mixed feelings.
 Being Jewish, my family celebrated Hanukkah, which sometimes coincided with Christmas and other times did not.
-My school hosted a number of Christmas related events and I envied the many families who celebrated what I believed to be a glamorous and universal holiday. […]
+My school hosted a number of Christmas related events and I envied the many families who celebrated what I believed to […]

 Six steps to help you speak English clearly